osteele/p5-server/README.md

 - This code hasn't been tested with [instance-mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode) sketches.
-- Library inference hasn't been tested with sketches that are written as [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+- Automatic library inclusion hasn't been tested with sketches that are written as [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 - This is a development server, not a production server.
 It was not designed for security or performance.